dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 The key components are the following:

 * **Service Instance** - a logical container that comprises the application and the data.
 Executing the applications will form the workload.
 Can contain sub-service instances.
 * **CloudConduit** - orchestrates the process, introspects the service instances (incl. topology) to be relocated.
-It is also responsible for the lifecycle of Migrators.
+It is also responsible for the lifecycle of Migrators and setup of viaducts.
 The relocation is triggered with this module.
 * **Broker** - discovers and provides both cloud provider services and Migrator facilities.
 Eventually it monitors and inspects the service instances.
 Also orchestrates the deployment of the Migrators.
 * **Migrator** - these are the libraries and services for adaptation and carry out one specific task related to (partial) relocation of service instances.
 Multiple Migrators might be needed to carry out the overall relocation.
 * **Viaduct** - a logical path between two parties in which ‘Migrators’ are organised.
 All together those accomplish the task of relocating a service instance from one cloud provider to another.
 Migrators as well as more network-oriented components (like proxies) are ‘located’ on this path.
 All those components might be organised as workflows with multiple pipelines if needed.
 * **Cloud Service Provider** - a provider of either IaaS or PaaS service types.

-With these concepts, FluidCloud will provide the architecture and tooling to enable the InterCloud by enabling the three key contributions introduced earlier: Service Relocation, Service Adaptation and Data Relocation.
+In the image above, the CloudConduit analyses the service to be relocated and based on that it uses the ‘Broker’ to find suitable replacement providers.
+Based on the replacement providers the CloudConduit uses the Broker again to find suitable Migrators to aid the relocation process.

-Service instances in the Cloud are a wide field because their implementation can use IaaS or PaaS for example.
+Cloud service implementations are varied because their implementation can use IaaS or PaaS, for example.
 Therefore FluidCloud addresses:

 1. Relocation of IaaS-based Service Instances.
 FluidCloud will show the relocation of a service instance (and its data) running within VMs (on a local development machine, private end or public cloud).
 Triggers for the relocation can be scaling, costs, dependability, hardware differentiation or geo location.
 The service instance will automatically be adapted to the new environment.